Keyboard shortcuts

 noCancel

 Certain operations must not be cancelled for semantic reasons.
-Common scenarios include closeWait that releases a resources irrevocably and composed operations whose individual steps should be performed together or not at all.
+Common scenarios include composed operations whose individual steps should be performed together or not at all.

 In such cases, the noCancel modifier to await can be used to temporarily disable cancellation propagation, allowing the operation to complete even if the caller initiates a cancellation request: